whoisbma/Code-2-SP16/week-04-analysis/README.md

 }
 ```

 Counting sentences is a bit simpler.
 We’ll just split the content using periods, question marks, exclamation points, etc. (“.:;?!”) as delimiters and count the total number of elements in the resulting array.
-This isn’t terribly accurate; for example, “My e-mail address is daniel.shiffman@nyu.edu.” will be counted as three sentences.
-Nevertheless, as a first pass, this will do.
+This isn’t terribly accurate, but its ok for our purposes.

 ```
 // Look for sentence delimiters